Rancho Tehama shootings

 On November 13–14, 2017, a series of shootings occurred in Rancho Tehama, an unincorporated community in Tehama County, California, U.S. The gunman, 44-year-old Kevin Janson Neal, died by suicide after a Corning police officer rammed and stopped his stolen vehicle.
 During the shooting spree, five people were killed and eighteen others were injured at eight separate crime scenes, including an elementary school.
 Ten people suffered bullet wounds and eight were cut by flying glass caused by the gunfire.
 The injured victims were transported to several area clinics and hospitals.

 At the time of the spree, Neal had been freed on bail pending trial for two alleged felonies, and five alleged misdemeanors.
 Nine months before the shooting rampage, a judge had issued Neal a restraining order at a neighbor's request and ordered him to surrender his guns.
 The restraining order expired in September, but was renewed before the shootings.
 He manufactured the rifle and possessed the handguns in violation of that restraining order.
-At least one unregistered semi-automatic ghost rifle and two borrowed semi-automatic pistols were used.
-The shootings led to domestic and international debate over the control of ghost guns and gun-licensing law in the United States.
+At least one unregistered semi-automatic homemade rifle and two borrowed semi-automatic pistols were used.
+The shootings led to domestic and international debate over the control of homemade guns and gun-licensing law in the United States.